ltejedor/game_of_life/Readme.md

 Rules:

-1 .Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.

 2. Any live cell with two or three live neighbours lives on to the next generation.